omidarmat/onLearn/react.md

 #### What happens behind the scenes

-During the render process, when React finds a component or a sub-tree that is currently suspending, it will move back up to the closest `Suspense` parent, which we also call a "suspense boundry", since it separates the suspending sub-tree from the rest of the app.
+During the render process, when React finds a component or a sub-tree that is currently suspending, it will move back up to the closest `Suspense` parent, which we also call a "suspense boundary", since it separates the suspending sub-tree from the rest of the app.
 At this point, React might already have rendered the `Filter` component that does not depend on the `Product` component.
 However, in this step, all the already-rendered children are simply discarded, and a **fallback** component or a piece of JSX is rendered instead, while the asynchronous operation happening in the background.
 Usually, this fallback is a loading spinner.
 We have use this many times before, but the difference is that before, we had to use an `isLoading` state and then render the spinner inside `Products` whenever `isLoading` was true.
 In this scenario, with `Suspense`, we can render the spinner instead of the `Products` component whenever it is suspending, making the component a lot more declarative.

-Once the asynchronous work is done (the suspended component is ready and no longer suspending), React will render the sub-tree under the `Suspense` boundry again, now with the fetched product data.
+Once the asynchronous work is done (the suspended component is ready and no longer suspending), React will render the sub-tree under the `Suspense` boundary again, now with the fetched product data.

 > It is important to note that components do NOT automatically suspend just because an asynchronous operation is heppening inside them.
 Integrating asynchronous operations with Suspense is very hard, so we use libraries (React Query, Next.js, etc.)